Rock, Psych – Reviews and Commentaries

 Think of all the money you spent chasing one copy after another of Dark Side of the Moon, only to be disappointed time and time again.

-Somehow none of those pressings, the ones that have been idolized by in-the-know audiophiles for more than fifty years — promoted again and again as the only possible solution to your problem, the true answer you seek — could take you to the places that our humble mass-produced import reissue took you to.
+Somehow none of those pressings, the ones that have been idolized by in-the-know audiophiles for more than fifty years — promoted again and again as the only possible solution to your problem, the true answer you seek — could take you to the places our humble mass-produced import reissue took you to.

 This is absurd.
 It flies in the face of everything we know!
 Do you really expect other enthusiasts to believe your story that all the most highly-regarded audiophile versions couldn’t get the job done?